Dog and Cat Oncology

-As a comprehensive veterinary specialty hospital, we offer hope and help to cancer patients.
+As a comprehensive veterinary specialty hospital, we offer hope and help to cancer patients with our dog and cat oncology treatments in Oak Creek, WI, Glendale, WI and Port Washington, WI.
 The good news is that there are many options for treating pets with cancer today, and animals typically experience far fewer side effects than humans undergoing similar treatment.
 Most importantly, at Lakeshore, we are here to provide you with all of the information you need to make the best decisions for your pet.

 Many cancer patients are treated with a combination of therapies.
 They may include one or more of the following: